scherroman/mugen/README.md

 ## Requirements

+- Python 3.6+ virtual environment

-You'll need a python virtual environment with Python 2.7 and the pip packages listed in the conda [environment](environment.yml) for this repository.
+- pip package dependencies listed in the conda [environment](environment.yml) for this repository.
 I recommend using [miniconda](http://conda.pydata.org/miniconda.html) as shown in the installation walkthrough below.

-You'll also need to install the python bindings for [essentia](https://github.com/MTG/essentia) >= 2.1, my fork of moviepy [scherroman/moviepy](https://github.com/scherroman/moviepy), and [tesseract](https://github.com/tesseract-ocr/tesseract) >= 3.04.
+- Optional: Install [tesseract](https://github.com/tesseract-ocr/tesseract) >= 3.04 and `pip install tesserocr>=2.1.3` for text detection features.

-Recommended install order: tesseract -> conda virtual environment -> essentia -> moviepy
+Recommended install order: tesseract -> conda virtual environment

 Below, an installation walthrough is provided for Mac OS X to give you a better idea of the installation process.
 This project has not been tested on Windows or Linux, but it should work on these systems provided the dependencies are compiled and installed properly.